pierluigiferrari/ssd_keras/README.md

 The following things are still on the to-do list and contributions are welcome:

 * Recreate the data augmentation pipeline of the Caffe implementation
-* Write a `DetectionOutput` layer to move the computation of the decoder function into TensorFlow for faster forward passes
 * Write an mAP evaluation Python module for Pascal VOC (use the official Matlab evaluation code in the meantime)
 * Support the Theano and CNTK backends